GopherconDubai/GopherconDubai.github.io/README.md

 # Gophercon.ae

-This is the github repository for the jekyll app which is serving gophercon.ae
+This is the github repository for gophercon.ae
+Basic HTML file with Javascript and CSS

 ### Setup